dlwicksell/nodem/README.md

 ## Disclaimer ##

 Nodem is experimental, and not yet ready for production.
-It is a work in progress, and as such, its implementation is likely to change.
+It is a work in progress, and as such, its interface is likely to change.

 ## Summary and Info ##